bixcl/PicoCTF-Flags/README.md

     1- know that this is a bmp file by doing exiftool 2- its not opening becouse the file is currepted 3- try to fix the hex of the file by open it in < https://hexed.it/ > then comper the hex header with another image to fix it

-    after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with
+    4-after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with

 23- Get aHEAD : picoCTF{r3j3ct_th3_du4l1ty_2e5ba39f} :
     1- use burb suite